What Is Esports? (And What It Means for Business)

-The rising recognition of esports fitness will present big opportunities for specialized programs, focused on both physical and mental health.
+The rising recognition of fitness will present big opportunities for specialized esports companies, focused on both physical and mental health.

 Entrepreneurs could develop gamer training programs that target specific muscle groups, and build mental endurance.
 Avenues to alleviate back, neck, and wrist pain will also be in high demand.

 You could create posture and muscle support products specifically for gamers.
-Monthly Google search volume for “gaming gloves” is already 14.8k; what about back support, wrist wraps, gamer pillows for better spinal alignment, etc.?
+Monthly Google search volume for “gaming gloves” is already hovering around all-time high; what about back support, wrist wraps, gamer pillows for better spinal alignment, etc.?

-Meditation apps are skyrocketing; entrepreneurs could develop an app for gamers to help manage their occupation-specific stresses.
+Meditation apps skyrocketed during the pandemic; esports companies could develop apps for gamers to help manage their occupation-specific stresses.

 There is rising demand for sports psychologists; esports will provide a specialized high-growth niche within this profession.

 Gamer Dating: Dating for gamers is a growing space ancillary to mental wellness.
-A number of sites exist (e.g., Soulgeek, which has 100k+ monthly visits, according to Similar Web).
+A number of sites exist (e.g., Soulgeek, which averages ~97k+ monthly visits, according to Similar Web).
 But there is a dire shortage of decent gamer-centric dating apps.